Skip to main content

 DB_PORTYesThe port your database runs on, usually 3306

-DB_USERYesThe user which has access to your table
+DB_USERYesThe user which has access to your database

 DB_PASSYesThe password for the database user